Local Citation Recommendation with Hierarchical-Attention Text Encoder and SciBERT-based Reranking: Results and Discussion

 \subsection{Performance of entire Recommendation Pipeline}

 The evaluation in Section \ref{sec:reranking_res} only reflects the reranking performance because the prefetched candidates are obtained by an oracle-BM25 that guarantees inclusion of the cited paper among the prefetched candidates, even though such an oracle prefetching model does not exist in reality.
 Evaluating recommendation systems in this context risks overestimating the performance of the reranking part and underestimating the importance of the prefetching step.

-To better understand the recommendation performance in real-world scenarios, we compared two pipelines: 1) a BM25-based pipeline with BM25 prefetching + SciBERT reranking, where the SciBERT was fine-tuned on BM25-prefetched candidates, denoted as SciBERT$_\text{BM25}$; 2) a HAtten-based pipeline with HAtten prefetching + SciBERT$_\text{HAtten}$ reranking.
-We evaluated recommendation performance by Recall@10 of the final reranked document list and monitored the dependence of Recall@10 on the number of prefetched candidates for reranking.
+To better understand the recommendation performance in real-world scenarios, we compared two pipelines: 1) BM25 prefetching + SciBERT reranker fine-tuned on BM25-prefetched candidates, denoted as SciBERT$_\text{BM25}$; 2) HAtten prefetching + SciBERT$_\text{HAtten}$ reranker fine-tuned on HAtten-prefetched candidates.
+We evaluated recommendation performance by R@10 of the final reranked document list and monitored the dependence of R@10 on the number of prefetched candidates for reranking.

 As shown in Table \ref{tab:whole_pipeline}, the HAtten-based pipeline achieves competitive performance, even when compared with the oracle prefetching model in Section \ref{sec:reranking_res}.
 In particular, on the FullTextPeerRead dataset, using our HAtten-based pipeline, we only need to rerank 100 prefetched candidates to outperform the BERT-GCN model (Table \ref{tab:res_reranking}) that reranked all 4.8k papers in the database.